Gannio/GMSTolkTalk/README.md

 ## Supported screen readers

-In addition to the screen readers supported by Tolk.
-GMSTolkTalk adds an additional fallback "driver" in the form of the Synthesis.Speech protocol.
+In addition to the screen readers supported by Tolk, GMSTolkTalk adds an additional fallback "driver" in the form of the Synthesis.Speech protocol.
 This should make it fully compatible with Windows devices that do not have other screen readers installed, or where the Microsoft Speech API (SAPI) is disabled.
 Note that Braille support is currently untested on all screen readers as well as the fallback driver, as I don't have a Braille device to test.

 ## Functions
 The following functions are available in GMS.
 Functions marked with an asterisk (\*) only work with certain screen readers.
 Variables with turnOn can accept doubles or booleans in GMS.

 ### TolkPowerOn()
 Required before most other methods.
 Load's Tolk's core.
 If not done, many functions below will return -1 or "NOT LOADED", depending on the return type.
+Returns 1 if successful, and 0 if it (somehow) fails.

 ### TolkPowerOff()
 Unload's Tolk's core.
 Outside of the game_end function, this should only be necessary if you want to save on memory in a situation that otherwise does not require screen readers.
+Returns 1 if successful, and 0 if it (somehow) fails.

 ### TolkFallbackSet(turnOn)
 Use to enable/disable the fallback Speech.Synthesis support.